tandav/Links/dev/databases/noob.md

 ## Why not just use plain text files?
 It is simple!
 - Why we need some vendor DB such as MySQL, PostgreSQL, Oracle??
 - Answer: companies want DB that meet some requirements.
-And files doesn't meet them.
+And files don't meet them.

 Requirements are: (`TODO: make this list better`)